SwiftKickMobile/SwiftAutoLayout/README.md

 SwiftLayout helps you write AutoLayout constraints as consisely, Swiftly, and as natively as possible.
 Constrain `UIView` and `UILayoutGuide`s interchangeably with a familiar syntax named to match their native properties.
 This library purposefuly minimizes the repetitive code of defining view hierarchies and building constraints while maximizing constraint flexibility via optional parameters.

 SwiftLayout is written to match the AutoLayout APIs as closely as possible, only wrapping types where it improves legibility and simplifies amount of written code.
-This means your knowledge of AutoLayout should translate directly into SwiftLayout, with minimal functionality introduced on top.
+This means your knowledge of AutoLayout directly translates to SwiftLayout, with minimal functionality introduced on top.
 SwiftLayout does not provide any custom closures or syntaxes for defining constraints, and prefers a functional proramming angle to keep things on a minimum number of lines.

 ## Usage